drewterrell29/GarciaWedding/README.md

 # GarciaWedding
-Prototype website for a friends wedding.
+Website for my friend's wedding.
+It's a one page website that contains all the information for people that plan to attend the wedding.